Choosing The Right Mattress For You

 average life expectancy of mattress types graph

 As a general rule, after 9-10 years it’s likely time to change that mattress, but that figure isn’t set in stone and depends on the technology of your mattress, its quality, and if you’ve taken good care of it.
-By cleaning your mattress thoroughly every 3 to 6 months, it’ll help maintain and extend its life expectancy.
+By cleaning your mattress thoroughly every 3 to 6 months, you’ll help maintain and extend its life expectancy.

 On that note, let’s take a look at the average life span of a mattress, depending on what material they are made from: